Insta360Develop/CameraSDK-Android/README.md

     android:layout_height="match_parent" />
 ```

-Bind lifecycle when your activity created
+Bind the lifecycle when your activity is created.

 ```Java
 @Override